Emry Arthur

-Emry Paul Arthur (September 17, 1902 – August 22, 1967) was an American Old-time musician.
+Emry Paul Arthur (September 17, 1902 – August 22, 1967) was an American old-time musician.
 Arthur played an early version of the song "Man of Constant Sorrow" in 1928.

 Childhood and youth

 Emry Arthur was born around the turn of the century in the Elk Spring Valley in Wayne County, Kentucky.
 His father collected old traditional songs from Kentucky and the entire family was known for their music in the area.
-Young Arthur and learned to play instruments like his brothers Henry and Sam, but after a hunting accident he was restricted to playing harmonica and strumming simply on the guitar.
+Young Arthur learned to play instruments like his brothers Henry and Sam, but after a hunting accident he was restricted to playing harmonica and strumming simply on the guitar.
 As a singer he built up a repertoire from different eras: the archaic local tradition; nineteenth century popular song and more contemporary gospel.
 One influence was probably the Wayne County singer and musician Dick Burnett, who claimed to have taught young Emry "I Am a Man of Constant Sorrow".
 Arthur was unable to earn a living from music, and work in general was hard to find, so in the mid-1920s he migrated to Indianapolis.